MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 ## Defender for Identity sensor NIC teaming issue

-If you attempt to install the [!INCLUDE [Product short](includes/product-short.md)] sensor on a machine configured with a NIC Teaming adapter, you receive an installation error.
-If you want to install the [!INCLUDE [Product short](includes/product-short.md)] sensor on a machine configured with NIC teaming, make sure you deploy the Npcap driver by following the [instructions here](/defender-for-identity/technical-faq#how-do-i-download-and-install-or-upgrade-the-npcap-driver).
+When you install the Defender for Identity sensor on a machine configured with a NIC teaming adapter and the Winpcap driver, you'll receive an installation error.
+If you want to install the Defender for Identity sensor on a machine configured with NIC teaming, make sure you replace the Winpcap driver with Npcap by following the [instructions here](/defender-for-identity/technical-faq#how-do-i-download-and-install-or-upgrade-the-npcap-driver).

 ## Multi Processor Group mode

-For Windows Operating systems 2008R2 and 2012, [!INCLUDE [Product short](includes/product-short.md)] Sensor isn't supported in a Multi Processor Group mode.
+For Windows Operating systems 2008R2 and 2012, the [!INCLUDE [Product short](includes/product-short.md)] sensor isn't supported in a Multi Processor Group mode.

 Suggested possible workarounds: